katamyra/katamyra/README.md

 I am interested in developing full stack applications and in applying machine learning models to real-world applications.

+Currently, I'm learning how to develop full stack applications mostly by learning how to use Nextjs.
+I am also learning more of the theory behind most machine learning models.
+Here you can find some of my projects and class notes.

 <!--
 **katamyra/katamyra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.